joergjo/contosoads-containerapp/docs/deploy-with-cli.md

 single deployment script, and should take you around 5-10 minutes.

 Before executing the deployment script, you have to export two environment variables:
-* `CONTOSOADS_RESOURCE_GROUP_NAME` must be set to the name of the resource group that hosts all resources for the sample app.
+* `CONTOSOADS_RESOURCE_GROUP` must be set to the name of the resource group that hosts all resources for the sample app.
   The script will also create the resource group itself.
 * `CONTOSOADS_DB_PWD` must be set to the password for the database user used by the application to access PostgreSQL.
 * `CONTOSOADS_REPO` must be set to your GitHub repo's URL (i.e., the URL of your clone of this repo).